cse110-sp23-group23/cse110-sp23-group23/admin/meetings/043023-brainstorm.md

     - Deciding next steps for Fortune telling

 ### **Future Investigation**:
+- Feasibility of possible technologies (3d model, sentiment analysis, )
--
+- Put together Project Proposal

 ### **Decisions Made (and Reasoning)**:
--
+- Continue braingstorming
+    - We got a lot done, but we can continue to add things here and there as ideas come to us.
+- Ask about constraints during meeting with TA
+    - We have a lot of ideas, but they may require frameworks—would that be allowed if we get a basic version running first and do proof of concepts?

-This meeting finished at : pm.
+This meeting finished at 7:15 pm.